jeeban101/HEALTH-CHAT-BOT./readme.md

      python train.py
      ```

-5. The chatbot will start running, and you can interact with it by typing in your health-related queries.
+5. The chatbot will start running, and you can interact with it by typing in your health related queries.

 ## Contributing
 For now three people i.e Jeeban Bhagat, Ashutosh Raj and Aashish Kumar have completed this as course project.